-Successful social engineering techniques can lead to malicious incidents such as ransomware, cyber extortion, business and personal email compromise, and the list goes on.
+Successful social engineering techniques can lead to risk of fraud in business and malicious incidents such as ransomware, cyber extortion, business and personal email compromise, and the list goes on.
 These incidents are widely recognized as the top cause of data and monetary breaches.
 According to the 2019 Verizon Data Breach Report, business’s financial staff were the most likely to be compromised in incidents involving fraudulent transactions.
 It should be noted that executives were compromised in 20 percent of the incidents and are six times more likely to be the person compromised.
 Well-crafted phishing emails are the easiest and most successful method used by cyber thieves to gain access and control of company resources and online banking accounts and can lead to nefarious acts, such as instructing your employees to originate Automated Clearing House (ACH) or wire transfer transactions.

 Take the following steps to help prevent against incidents from social engineering: